 Students apply their skills in computer-aided design (CAD) and computer-aided manufacturing (CAM) in a factory/manufacturing environment.
 Major areas of study include surface and solid modeling, data exchange standards and advanced modeling tools.

 Bachelor's degree program graduates are generally equipped to attain positions qualified for entry-level positions such as automation design engineer, process control technician and building automation systems application engineer.
-Annual salaries for automation engineers ranged from $51,433 - $107,257 in July of 2015, as reported by PayScale.com.
+Annual salaries for automation engineers ranged from $56,000 - $103,000 in November 2019, as reported by PayScale.com.